 The previous activities take workshop participants through most of the writing process, but in a less familiar medium.
-Only when they have completed Activity 3 and 4 (Activity 5, too, when I decide there
+Only when they have completed Activity 3 and 4 (Activity 5, too, when I decide there is time to include it), do I allow them to translate their narrative into written form.
+By delaying their use of verbal communicative tools, I hope that the workshop participants

-TASK:

-- Choose one panel from your narrative about getting to this workshop and, in the space provided below, zoom in on the most important or most interesting part of the scene.
-Draw this part of the panel in as much detail as you can. - 2.
-When you complete the close-up, list the specific details you included in the drawing.
+TASK: 1.
+Choose one panel from your narrative about getting to this workshop and, in the space provided below, zoom in on the most important or most interesting part of the scene.
+Draw this part of the panel in as much detail as you can.
+A REAL PROPERTY OF A REAL PROPER TIME: 2.
+When you complete the close-up, list the specific details you included in the drawing.15 minutes